metromojo/Route_Dynamics/README.md

 * **Modular integration of bus speed model** will allow for continued development towards parameter free prediction.
 The package is currently equiped with a "speed up, speed limt, slow down" model, which assumes,

-    1) the bus stops as all declared bus stops,
+    1) the bus stops at all declared bus stops,

-    2) the bus accelerates with constant acceleration away from bus stops and deccelerates at the same rate towards oncoming stops,
+    2) the bus accelerates away from bus stops following user-definied accleration profile and deccelerates at a constant rate towards oncoming stops,

     3) the bus travels at the speed limit when between stops far enough apart to fascilitate acceleration and deceleration.